 How to Add Domains

 Adding a domain you own to your DigitalOcean account lets you manage the domain’s DNS records with the control panel and API.
-Domains you manage on DigitalOcean also integrate with DigitalOcean Load Balancers and Spaces to streamline automatic SSL certificate management.
+Domains you manage on DigitalOcean integrate with DigitalOcean Load Balancers and Spaces to streamline automatic SSL certificate management.

 Adding a domain to your project allows you to assign the domain to Droplets, load balancers, and other resources.
 You can only add domains with known top-level domains (TLDs) publicly recognized by ICANN.